 1. Rogan josh

-Let’s begin with one of the most famous Indian dishes of all, right from the beautiful, serene valleys of Kashmir.
-This is the best-loved food from the region, so if you ever book a Kashmir tour package, you will definitely have a chance to enjoy it!
+Let’s begin with one of the most famous Indian dishes of all, straight from the beautiful, serene valleys of Kashmir.
+It’s the region’s best‑loved specialty, so if you ever find yourself in Kashmir, you’ll almost certainly get a chance to try it.

 2. Makki ki roti aur sarson ka saag